fwheinz/connect4/README.md

 # Still to do:

+- Fix a bug: The last column cannot be filled

 - Check win conditions on diagonals from upper right to lower left
 - Check draw condition when the field is full and no player has won
 - Show which player's turn it is